 I still remember the name of the guy who sold me the CD burner and assured me it would work with my specific mixer.
 Fred Carver.
 That name will never leave my brain.

 I traded in the VS-880 for an 880 EX.
 By now I had a few dynamic mics, a few good keyboards, a crummy acoustic guitar, and a crummy electric guitar.
 I was in heaven.
 I thought I had the world at my fingertips.
 That mixer was a great friend to have as I slowly learned about digital recording through trial and error.
-Within a year or two I was recording things that were actually starting to sound pretty good.
+Within about half a year I was recording things that were actually starting to sound pretty good.

 In the summer of 2000 I upgraded to a VS-1680 and my brain almost exploded.
 The sonic possibilities seemed almost endless now.
 It would be a long time before I came close to maxing out all sixteen tracks.
 Anything beyond half of that seemed a little nutty to me.
 I was excited enough about not being limited to six tracks anymore, now that I could use something called the Mastering Room and didn’t need to keep the last two tracks open so I had somewhere to send my final mixdown.